tcannon686/gnidEngine/README.md

 ## Exporting models
 The engine features its own file format for models and skeletons called tmd, which stands for Tom's Model Data.
 The format is super simple, and not very efficient, but it gets the job done.
-A blender script is included to export models.
+A Blender script is included to export models.
 It is `operator_export_tmd.py`.
 It only supports exporting a single model and armature.
 The format also exports all of the animation actions!
 Yay!